-In this guide, we’ll explore the cost of living, lifestyle, and key expectations for expats in Mexico so you can make an informed decision about starting your journey.
+Through this guide we will help you understand the cost of living, lifestyle and most expat expectations in Mexico so you can make an educated decision before starting your own adventure.

 1. Cost of Living in Mexico